Prince Henry Cliff Walk (Between Katoomba and Leura)

 Katoomba Cascades

-From there, the track continues along the cliff edge towards Echo Point, with several lookout points offering panoramic views of Jamison Valley, Katoomba Falls, Narrow Neck, and Mount Solitary.
+From there, the track continues along the cliff edge towards Echo Point, passing several lookouts offering panoramic views of Jamison Valley, Katoomba Falls, Narrow Neck, and Mount Solitary.

 2. Echo Point and the Three Sisters

-The most popular lookout in the Blue Mountains region is undoubtedly Echo Point.
-Visited by millions of tourists each year, the Echo Point lookout offers the best views of the Three Sisters.
+The most popular lookout in the Blue Mountains is undoubtedly Echo Point.
+Visited by millions of tourists each year, Echo Point offers the best views of the Three Sisters.

 The Three Sisters in the Blue Mountains